 No one is immune to pneumonia, but there are certain factors that can raise your risks:

-- previous stroke or problems swallowing: People who have had a stroke, have problems swallowing, or are bedridden can easily develop pneumonia.
+- People who have had a stroke, have problems swallowing, or are bedridden can easily develop pneumonia.

-- weakened immune system: This includes people who take medications (steroid drugs and anti-cancer drugs) that weaken the immune system and people with HIV, AIDS, or cancer.
+- People with weakened immune systems are at increased risk of pneumonia.
+This includes people who take medications that weaken the immune system, such as steroids and certain medications for cancer, and people with HIV, AIDS, or cancer.

-- drug abuse: This includes excessive alcohol consumption and smoking.
+- Drug abuse increases risk.
+This includes excessive alcohol consumption and smoking.